nikolareljin/nomisma/docs/MICROSCOPE_SETUP.md

 - Adjust the microscope's focus wheel for a clear image
 - Ensure adequate lighting (most microscopes have built-in LED lights)

-### 5. Capture Image
+### 5. Capture Images (Both Sides)

-Click the "Capture Image" button to take a photo of the coin.
+Capture the obverse first, then follow the prompt to scan the reverse.
+If the app flags the image as blurry or poorly lit, rescan the same side before proceeding.

 ## Optimal Image Capture